onera/Fast/FastS/doc2/source/FastS.rst

 FastS is an efficient Navier-Stokes solver for use on structured grids.

-FastS module works on arrays (as defined in Converter) or on CGNS/python trees (pyTrees) containing grid information (coordinates must be defined).
+FastS module works on CGNS/python trees (pyTrees) containing grid information (coordinates must be defined, boundary conditions and flow solution).

 This module is only available for the pyTree interface::